- Apply to UW

 Written Assignments: N/A

-Basis for Grading Student Performance: Exam and class participation.
+Basis for Grading Student Performance: Final exam, midterm quiz, and class participation.